multinettt/ARC-9_BOCW_SubmachineGuns/README.md

 ## Personalization:

-Personalization by means of stickers camo is available.
+Personalization by means of stickers and camo is available.
 You can grab some cold war camos from these two workshop links below if you'd like.

 [Multiplayer Camo Pack](https://steamcommunity.com/sharedfiles/filedetails/?id=2989163938)